frederic-perez/AmE-dictionary/data/dictionary.md

 __kybosh__ _v_
 __kyphoplasty__ _n_ A treatment for a vertebral compression fracture in which a collapsed vertebral body is restored to its normal size and shape with a balloon, followed by the injection of bone cement to maintain the bone’s shape and strength.
 __L-plate__ _He saw the L-plate on the back of the car._
+__l’esprit de l’escalier__ _idiom_ :dart: (l’esprit d’escalier) A French phrase meaning “the wit of the staircase,” a perfect witty remark, retort, or rejoinder that occurs to one after the fact or too late to be used. _I was on the bus home long after being tongue-lashed by my boss when I thought of the perfect things to say that would take him down a few pegs.
+Ah, l’esprit de l’escalier!_
 __la la land__ _n_ _slang_ An unreal place, a fantastic dreamworld.
 __labor bureaus__
 __labor under the illusion of/that__ _idiom_ To live, operate, or function with the unyielding belief in something, especially that which is fanciful, unrealistic, or untrue.